junegunn/fzf/README.md

   makes the initial scanning slower.
 So it's not recommended that you add it to your `$FZF_DEFAULT_OPTS`.
 - `--nth` makes fzf slower because it has to tokenize each line.
+- A plain string `--delimiter` should be preferred over a regular expression delimiter.
 - `--with-nth` makes fzf slower as fzf has to tokenize and reassemble each line.